Octanoz/AdventOfCode2024/Day15/instructions.md

     #OO....OO#
     ##########

 The lanternfish use their own custom Goods Positioning System (GPS for short) to track the locations of the boxes.

-The GPS coordinate of a box is equal to 100 times its distance from the top edge of the map plus its distance from the left edge of the map.
+The `GPS` coordinate of a box is equal to `100` times its distance from the top edge of the map plus its distance from the left edge of the map.
 (This process does not stop at wall tiles; measure all the way to the edges of the map.)

-So, the box shown below has a distance of 1 from the top edge of the map and 4 from the left edge of the map, resulting in a GPS coordinate of 100 * 1 + 4 = 104.
+So, the box shown below has a distance of 1 from the top edge of the map and 4 from the left edge of the map, resulting in a GPS coordinate of $100 \times 1 + 4 = 104$.

     #######
     #...O..
     #......

 The lanternfish would like to know the sum of all boxes' GPS coordinates after the robot finishes moving.

-In the larger example, the sum of all boxes' GPS coordinates is 10092.
-In the smaller example, the sum is 2028.
+In the larger example, the sum of all boxes' GPS coordinates is $10092$.
+In the smaller example, the sum is $2028$.

+## Challenge 1

 Predict the motion of the robot and boxes in the warehouse.
 After the robot is finished moving, what is the sum of all boxes' GPS coordinates?